 What is an oncology clinical trial?

-A clinical trial is a process used to test new methods to treat and prevent disease.
+A clinical trial is a process that tests new methods to treat and prevent disease.

 The goal of cancer and blood disorder trials is to find new methods to treat or learn about a condition.
 The new methods may include: